Quality-Assurance-DAO/neo4j/docs/1 - Graph-Data-Model.md

 ## Graph Data Model

+The graph data model represents meetings and their associated components in a structured format.
+Each entity within the system plays a key role in capturing essential meeting details, participant interactions, and decision-making processes.

 ### Nodes
 - **Meeting**: Contains meeting metadata (workgroup, date, host, topics, emotions)
 - **Person**: Represents meeting participants